-Do you handle planning applications?
+Do you handle planning applications for tree work?

 Do you provide written quotations?